 then $\deg_1 g = \deg_1 f + \deg_2 f$. \end{lemma}

 Before, we get to the proof, we need some technical definitions and a~simple technical lemma.
-Similarly to $O_{k,i}^n$, we denote by $O_{k,\{1,2\}}^n$ the set of all oriented edges of $\rel C_k^n$ whose first and second coordinate is oriented as in $O_k$, i.e.,
+Similarly to $O_{k,i}^n$, we denote by $O_{k,\{1,2\}}^n$ the set of all oriented edges of $\rel C_k^n$ whose first and second coordinates are oriented as in $O_k$, i.e.,

-Note that unlike $O_{k,i}^n$, $O_{k,\{1,2\}}^n$ does not contain all edges of $\rel C_k^n$ in some orientation, e.g.\ neither the edge $[(0,1),(1,0)]$ nor $[(1,0),(0,1)]$ is contained in $O_{k,\{1,2\}}^2$.
+Note that, unlike $O_{k,i}^n$, $O_{k,\{1,2\}}^n$ does not contain all edges of $\rel C_k^n$ in some orientation, e.g.\ neither the edge $[(0,1),(1,0)]$ nor $[(1,0),(0,1)]$ is contained in $O_{k,\{1,2\}}^2$.
 Also observe that when considering this set as an edge chain, we have

-which follows since in the sum on the right-hand side the edges that disagrees in the orientation in the first two coordinates cancel out, and those which agree count twice.
+which follows, since in the sum on the right-hand side the edges that disagree in the orientation in the first two coordinates cancel out, and those which agree count twice.

-We define the joint degree of $f$ at coordinates $1$ and $2$ which intuitively expresses `the average number of times one loops around $O_3$ when following $k$ edges that increase in both the coordinate $1$ and $2$'.
+We define the joint degree of $f$ at coordinates $1$ and $2$, which intuitively expresses `the average number of times one loops around $O_3$ when following $k$ edges that increase in both coordinates $1$ and $2$'.
 For the formal definition below, note that $|O_{k,\{1,2\}}^n| = 2^{n-2}k^n$.

 \begin{definition} Let $n\geq 2$, and let $f\colon \rel C_k^n \to \rel C_3$ be a~polymorphism.
 We define a~\emph{joint degree} of $f$ at coordinates 1 and 2 as the integer $\deg_{1,2} f$ such that

 \end{definition}